 No one can predict when a cardiac arrest will exactly occur.
-Preparedness in such emergency is a must since most arrests actually happen at home.
+Preparedness in such an emergency is a must since most arrests actually happen at home.
 To prepare your family for cardiac emergencies, you must take note of the following:

 Have a List of Emergency Numbers